 - Activate Instant Payment Notifications (IPN)

 Stripe integration thoroughly documented and is relatively easy to do.
-Also, it should be noted that its Customer support is extremely responsive.
+Also, it should be noted that Customer support is extremely responsive.

 Braintree provides a thoroughly written API that makes integration an easy task for any online store.

 One of the main advantages of Braintree — instant separate transfer.
 Single checkout with multiple items in a cart from different sellers.